Mittagong

 Mittagong features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 64.7% of all households, including 22.7% couples with children, 31.5% couples without children, and 9.8% single parent families.
 Non-family households account for the remaining 35.3%, with lone person households at 32.3% and group households comprising 3.0%.
-The median household size is 2.2 people, smaller than the Regional NSW average of 2.4.
+The median household size is 2.2 people, which is smaller than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households